sheoak/dotfiles-bepoptimist/README.md

 Most of the work on bépo configuration is made in my [vim-bepoptimist](https://github.com/sheoak/vim-bepoptimist) plugin.
 I'm still experiencing a lot on it, it might be unstable.
-Any participation is welcome if you're a bépo enthousiast.
+Any participation is welcome if you're a bépo enthusiast.

 # Tip